Livin' on the Run: History

 After 16 years between albums (his first release was the 1989 A&M album Scott Grimes), Grimes released this collection of material.
 Most of the songs were written years prior to the album's release.
 Grimes' career as an actor kept him busy with little time to pursue his first love of music.
-The album was recorded with L.A.-area studio musicians and would go on to become even more successful than his debut record.
+The album was recorded with L.A.-area studio musicians and would go on to become more successful than his debut record.